 Finely structured tannins, the acids have mellowed a little but still very present.

-Who knows how long this one could go but it's a great time to drink it now! — 6 days ago
+Who knows how long this one could go but it's a great time to drink it now! — a month ago